NathalieIbsen/PSMC_Away/README.md

 `plot_heatmap <- function(df, method_choice, species_name)`  #please see the [How to run the functions]  section for further information on implementation.

 The correlation results can be visualized as heatmaps with this function (using ggplot2).
 P-values < 1 × 10⁻⁵ with positive correlation coefficients are displayed as a gradient (white to blue).
-Negative correlations are colored in grey, while non-significant positive correlations were shaded solid white (visually close to P-values < 1 × 10⁻⁵).
+Negative correlations are colored in grey, while non-significant positive correlations are shaded solid white (visually close to P-values < 1 × 10⁻⁵).

 This can be changed directly in the function.
 ```R